Understanding LXI and PXI for SwitchingUnderstanding LXI and PXI for Switching

 Brief History

-GPIB instruments have their control interfaces either supplemented or replaced by a LAN/Ethernet connection.
+GPIB instruments now have their control interfaces either supplemented or replaced by a LAN/Ethernet connection.
 The de-facto standard for control via the Ethernet interface is LXI.
 Ethernet is everywhere on system controllers, and the connection cables are easily managed, have a latching mechanism and have virtually no restrictions on distance or the number of instruments supported.
 The LXI standard enforces compliant instruments to implement the Ethernet control in a standardized way, eliminating the concerns about implementation conflicts on the Ethernet connection that could arise on proprietary implementations.
-More information on LXI can be found in our free LXImate book or on the LXI Consortium website.
+More information on LXI can be found in our free LXImate book or from the LXI Consortium web site.

 General Comparison of PXI and LXI